Special Teams Coordinator

 Charles Walker is in his fifth season with the UMass football staff in 2017 and begins his first as the special teams coordinator in 2018-19.

-He was the outside linebackers coach for the 2014 season and moved to inside linebackers prior to the 2015 season.
-Walker's role increased to include recruiting coordinator duties while he continues to work with the linebacker unit.
+Walker served as the outside linebackers coach for the 2014 season and moved to inside linebackers prior to the 2015 season.
+Walker's role increased to include recruiting coordinator duties in 2015 while he continues to work with the linebacker unit.

 Walker molded then-redshirt junior Steve Casali into a Phil Steele First Team All-Independent linebacker in 2016, when Casali emerged as the team-leader with 105 tackles and three fumble recoveries.